Available 24X7 Call For Free Consultation (281) 587-1111

 Understanding Texas Wrongful Death Beneficiaries

 Losing a loved one is never easy, but it can be even more devastating when someone else’s gross negligence or wrongdoing causes their death.
 In these cases, the surviving family members may be able to file a wrongful death lawsuit to seek justice and compensation for their loss.
+Texas wrongful death beneficiaries may include spouses, children, and parents.
 Houston wrongful death lawyers can only file wrongful death claims for certain surviving family members.

 Texas Wrongful Death Beneficiaries